Acid accused 'brazenly lied' about anger

 He was granted euthanasia and died in a Belgian hospital 15 months later.

-In his closing speech, prosecutor Adam Vaitilingam QC told the jury at Bristol Crown Court Ms Wallace had not told the truth when she gave evidence.

-He told the court the defendant lied when she said she only ever got angry about her family.
+In his closing speech, prosecutor Adam Vaitilingam QC told Bristol Crown Court Ms Wallace was lying when she said she only ever got angry about her family.

 "Berlinah Wallace is lying to you, quite brazenly, about something that was so obvious", Mr Vaitilingam said.